cs1302uga/cs1302-c4-alpha/README.rst

      submission.

-   If a problem is encountered for your submission that is explicitly described above, then 100 points will be subtracted from your earned point total; however, if the problem is compilation-related or structure-related and NOT explicitly described above, then it will be handled on an individual basis.
+   If a problem is encountered for your submission that is explicitly described above, then
+   |compile_deducton| points will be subtracted from your earned point total; however, if the
+   problem is compilation-related or structure-related and NOT explicitly described above, then it will be handled on an individual basis.

 :Code Style (20):
    Every ``.java`` file that you include as part of your submission for this project must